-- a.
-He helped His disciples, and later the church, to more clearly understand and remember much longer the truths contained the parables. - b.
+a.
+He helped His disciples, and later the church, to understand more clearly and remember much longer the truths contained the parables.

+b.
 He hid the meaning of the stories from the Pharisees and the unsaved.
 However, they would remember the stories and perhaps would later understand the truths contained in the parables.